gladstone-institutes/scRNA-seq_shiny_app_dashboard/README.md

 1. Place the data (.RDS file) in the "data" folder in the same directory as the global.R, ui.R and server.R.
 2. Modify the scripts:
     global.R
-      - Line 4: update the dataset
+      - update the dataset to be used in the app
-      - Line 6: update the "plot_download_prefix"
+      - update the value of the variable "plot_download_prefix"

     ui.R
-      - Change application title on line 11
+      - Change application title
-      - Change the dataset choices on lines 20-21
+      - Change the dataset choices based on the datasets to be used in the app
-      - Line 33

     server.R
-      - update the plots
+      - update the plots and metadata used in the plots

 ## References